Posted - September 19, 2011 | Updated : August 27, 2015

 Robinson has really fleshed out this pair - the fact that one of them is dead just adds to the charm of Starman.

-The sixth issue of Starman doesn't have him in it.
+The next story doesn't have Starman in it.
 James Robinson has snuck in an issue's worth of the Shade's adventures.
 No worries.
 It's a great read.

-This all comes from that journal the Shade gave Jack in issue 4; the events in issue 6 is one of the narratives in that journal.
+This all comes from that journal the Shade gave Jack; the events that follow is one of the narratives in that journal.

 The year is 1882.